 - 1 tsp Salt

-You can also buy a pre – made Karahi Gosht Spice Mix (see below the brand I like).
+You can also buy a pre – made Karahi Gosht Spice Mix.
 This can be found in most Indian grocery stores.

 How To Make Karahi Gosht